rahulguna/secspider_sanity_check/Readme.md

 ```

 Step9:
 When the scripts are executed, the errors will be printed on the console.
-Please at the sanity_check.log file for debugging.
+Please look at the sanity_check.log file for more information.